What Is a Registered Herbalist — and Why Does It Matter?

 Earning the RH(AHG) designation typically takes several years.
 The process involves four distinct elements.

 Formal herbal education.
 Applicants must demonstrate substantial training in herbal medicine — typically a two- to four-year program covering botany, plant identification, materia medica, herbal pharmacy, energetics, and clinical assessment.
-The AHG does not require a single approved school.
-What matters is the depth and breadth of training.

 Case studies.
 Applicants submit detailed case studies showing their clinical reasoning — how they assessed a client, how they selected herbs, how the protocol evolved, what changed.
 These are reviewed for the quality of thinking they reveal.
 Writing a strong case study requires the practitioner to articulate their reasoning precisely and demonstrate genuine attentiveness to the individual person in front of them.